JNRowe/jnrowe.github.io/articles/side_projects.rst

 It is all about me
 ------------------

-I'm not working on any public facing websites right now, but I do play with a few public facing projects from time to time that should head towards proving my point.
+I'm not working on any public facing websites right now [#s1]_, but I do play with a few public facing projects from time to time that should head towards proving my point.

 .. note::